evantayloryates/yabai-wiki-fork/Configuration.md

 The [&rightarrow;&nbsp;example configuration][example-config] comes with an example configuration for the status bar, which should be fairly self-explanatory.

+The status bar is not intended to be used with the macOS menu bar visible.
+You can turn on autohiding of the macOS menubar so that it only shows up when you move your cursor to access it: System Preferences -> General -> Automatically hide and show the menu bar.

 [docs-config]: https://github.com/koekeishiya/yabai/blob/master/doc/yabai.asciidoc#config
 [gh-uebersicht]: https://github.com/felixhageloh/uebersicht
 [example-config]: https://github.com/koekeishiya/yabai/blob/master/examples/yabairc